winksaville/rust-binance-cli/README.md

     sei                  Display a symbols exchange information
     skr                  Display a symbols current kline record skrs                 Display a symbols kline records
+    version              Display version
     do-nothing           Do nothing used for testing
-    help                 Prints this message or the help of the given subcommand(s))
+    help                 Prints this message or the help of the given subcommand(s)
 ```

 ## Prerequisites